muiriswoulfe/NuGet-Transitive-Dependency-Finder/README.md

 ## Using

-Once you have a built a version copy the solution, navigate to the folder containing the build outputs and enter:
+Once you have a built a copy of the solution, navigate to the folder containing the build outputs and enter:

 ```Batchfile